Affiliate links on Android Authority may earn us a commission. Learn more.

 Connect a device

-- You should see an icon of your device at the top of the My Day tab.
-Tap on it and select Garmin Pay.
-You can access it by going to the Garmin Devices page as well.
+- Tap your device icon at the top of the My Day tab.
+Tap Garmin Pay.
+You can also access Garmin Pay from the Garmin Devices screen as well.

 Add a card

-- Once you open the Garmin Pay page, tap on Create Your Wallet.
+- Once you open the Garmin Pay screen, tap Create Your Wallet.

-- You will have to set up a 4-digit PIN to secure the wallet, which is also the passcode you’ll need to access your cards on the watch.
+- Set up a 4-digit PIN to secure your wallet.
+This will also be the passcode you will need to access your cards on the watch.

-- You will have to manually enter your card data like the card number, expiration date, and security code.
+- Select a card type, then manually enter your card data including card number, expiration date, and security code.
 Scanning your card is also an option.

 How to make a payment

-- Press and hold the action button on the watch.
-In the menu, find and tap on Garmin Pay (the virtual wallet icon).
+- Press and hold the action button on your Garmin watch.
+Find and tap Garmin Pay (the virtual wallet icon).

-- The cards you have added will show up.
-You can swipe up or down to find the card you want to use.
+- Swipe up or down to find the card you would like to use.
 The card you’ve used most recently will be at the top.
+Select your preferred card.

-- Once the card is selected, hold your wrist close to the contactless card reader.
+- Hold your wrist close to the contactless card reader.

-- The edge of the watch face will light up and you will feel a slight vibration as well, and you will see a tick on the watch screen.
-Your payment is complete!
+- When your card is read, the edge of your watch face will light up and you will feel a slight vibration.
+You will also see a tick on your device’s screen confirming your payment.